Fintor-AI/WealthPole-Architecture-Demo/README.md

 ⚠️ Disclaimer

-This repository is for educational and architectural demonstration purposes only.
+This repository is for educational & architectural demonstration only.
-It does not provide financial advice, signals, or guaranteed profitability.
+It does not include full risk logic or trading engines.
-Always test thoroughly on demo before using any trading logic in live environments.
+Always test in demo environments.